Gameplay Systems · Speculative · updated 2026-06-26

 Creator guidance: safe hooks include "social systems GTA 6 might use," "official footage vs speculation," and "how viral heat could work in an open world."
 Unsafe hooks include leaked UI, fake app lists, and "confirmed mechanics" without a primary source.

-Internal links should route readers to Trailer 2 breakdown, features database, rumour firewall, RP Engine, creator toolkit, and source policy.
+Internal links should route readers to Trailer 2 breakdown, features database, rumour firewall, RP Engine, creator toolkit, confirmed-vs-rumoured tracker, and source policy.
 Prediction traffic should always have a path back to confirmed/unknown labels.

 Update trigger: official gameplay deep dives, Rockstar Newswire posts, platform-store descriptions, post-launch verified gameplay, or official support documentation can promote or correct predictions.
-Until then, this article remains labelled speculative.
+Until then, this article remains labelled speculative and tracker-first.

 Publisher brief